Exploring Ashwagandha: Depression, Stress, And Mental Health

 Decreased insomnia

 Research shows that taking ashwagandha may also promote restful sleep by improving sleep quality.
 The plant’s species name—somnifera—means “sleep-inducing” in Latin.
-One randomized, double-blind, placebo-controlled trial published in 2019 concluded that ashwagandha root extract improved insomnia for certain populations compared to a placebo group.
+One randomized, double-blind, placebo-controlled trial published in 2019 concluded that ashwagandha root extract improved insomnia in certain populations compared with a placebo group.
 However, before taking ashwagandha for improving sleep quality, speak with a healthcare provider to discuss any potential interactions with any other medications you’re taking.

 Increased fertility is one of the effects of ashwagandha